mcorsi777/MScProject/README.md

 ############################################################

 # IMPORTANT:

-this project require the usage of the most recent version of the library networkx (version 2.1).
+This project require the usage of the most recent version of the library networkx (version 2.1).
 Update older version by using: $ pip install --upgrade networkx

 ############################################################